Tips and Tactics to Prevent Relapse

 Identifying Signs Leading to Relapse

-- Stage one: a shift in attitude.
+- Stage One: a shift in attitude.
 This can be stress, anxiety, depression, loneliness, irritation, and even boredom.
-This shift causes many people in early recovery to isolate from their program of recovery and their support network.
+This shift causes many people in early recovery to isolate themselves from their program of recovery and their support network.

 Relapse Prevention Therapy & Learning Coping Tools

 Relapse Prevention Therapy teaches individuals about the importance of working through “negative” emotional states, without the need to pick up a drink or a drug.

 For many, this has been the main source of self-medication for a long time, so learning new ways to cope with emotional distress is crucial for a long-lasting recovery.
 Some of the most important coping tools that the relapse prevention therapy programs found by facilities offered by Find Addiction Rehabsare:

 - How to Identify Triggers that can lead to using

 - Techniques for dealing with unsafe people or situations